-Honors Global Heritage courses are approved Global Heritage courses offered in sections for Honors students only.
-These courses are usually offered in the fall semester.
-They require active and independent work at a high level.
-For approval as an Honors Global Heritage course, instructors must show that the course will be taught above the introductory level and will require an independent project of research and/or analysis.
+Honors Diverse Perspectives courses there will be offered in sections for Honors students only.
+These courses require active and independent work at a high level.
+For approval as an Honors course, instructors must show that the course will be taught above the introductory level and will require an independent project of research and/or analysis.

 Honors Experiences are one-credit courses.

 Honors at Carthage is designed with our students in mind.
 This means we do not want their honors experience to be just a checklist to work through or extra work to manage.
 Our honors community gets access to exciting opportunities and experiences that are not generally available.
 At the heart of it all is HON 2000: the Honors Experience course.